 Fermenting batter without instant pot

-• If fermenting without the instant pot, transfer the batter to a large bowl and prepare it as mentioned adding salt and mixing with clean hands.
-Then place it in the oven with the lights on (or on the counter in warm climate).
+• Transfer the batter to a large bowl and prepare it as mentioned, adding salt and mixing with clean hands.
+Then place it in the oven with the lights on (or on the counter in a warm climate).
+It will take anywhere from 10 to 14 hours, depending on the climate.
+I suggest checking after 10 hours, adding more time as needed.

 Idli Dosa Batter fermented in the instant pot